The cross-section measurement for the $^3{\textrm H}(e,e'K^+)nn\Lambda$ reaction: Analysis

 The beam energy was precisely determined by CEBAF.
 Therefore, to reconstruct the missing mass, the momentum ($p_{\rm{T}}$), and angles ($x'_{\rm{T}}=p_x/p_z$ and $y'_{\rm{T}}=p_y/p_z$) of $e'$ and $K^+$ at the production point were necessary.
 The momentum and angles were obtained from the following polynomial functions,

 where $x$, $y$, $x'$, and $y'$ are positions and angles at the focal plane. $z_{\rm{T}}$ is a production position along the beam direction, which was obtained as follows,

 $C_{x',\ y',\ p,\ z}$ in Eqs.~(\ref{TMtheta})--(\ref{TMz}) are the parameters to be optimized by using various calibration data as described below.
 We took $n=5$ and $4$ for the momentum and angle functions, respectively.
 In Eqs.~(\ref{TMtheta})--(\ref{TMp}), the power of $z_{\rm{T}}$ was limited to $e\leq 2$.
 In Eq.~(\ref{TMz}), $n=3$ was used.
+These powers were set as small as possible to avoid over tuning, maintaining expected resolutions.

 Multi-carbon foils were used as targets instead of the gas target for the $z_{\rm{T}}$ calibration.
 There were ten foils that were placed at a distance of $2.5~{\rm{cm}}$ from each other except for the second and third foils, between which the distance was set to $5~{\rm{cm}}$.
 Each foil had an areal density of approximately $45~{\rm{mg/cm^2}}$.
 Figure \ref{fig:foil} shows a reconstructed $z_{\rm{T}}$ distribution by HRS-L. Separated peaks from the carbon foils are clearly seen.
 The $C_{z}$ parameters in Eq.~(\ref{TMz}) for both of HRSs were optimized to reproduce the foil positions by using the MINUIT algorithm~\cite{James1975,Rene1997}.